dmitribodiu/90-days-challenge/first_two_weeks/architecture.md

 4. Key observations
     1. Volatility decreses top-down
-        In a well-designed system, volatility should decrease top-down across the layers.
-        Clients are very volatile.
-Managers do change, but not as much as their Clients.
-        Managers change when the use cases change.
-        Engines are less volatile than Managers.For an Engine to change, your business must change the way it is performing some activity.
-        Resources are the least volatile components.
-        A design in which the volatility decreases down the layers is extremely `valuable`

-    2. Reuse `increases` top-dows
+    2. Reuse increases top-dows
-        Managers are reusable because you can use the same Manager and use cases from multiple Clients.
-Engines are even more reusable than Managers because the same Engine could be called by multiple Managers.

     3. Proper managers
-        If the Manager merely `orchestrates` the Engines and the ResourceAccess, encapsulating the sequence volatility, you have a great Manager service.
+        If the Manager merely `orchestrates` the Engines and the ResourceAccess, encapsulating the sequence volatility, you have a `great` Manager service.

 ## Subsytems and services
 A cohesive interaction between the Manager, Engines, and ResourceAccess